 Just being a Mom, not a teacher.

-I like Summer.
+I love Summer.
 Quite a lot.

 Once it’s over though we begin to long once again for that smell of fresh pencils, the pages of planned read alouds prepared for adventures and curriculum carefully chosen to once again ignite new loves of learning in our littles that would be otherwise perhaps, a surprise.